 While shampoo bars have been around for a while, they’ve only recently—in the last couple of years or so—started to gain popularity.
 And so, our quest for the best shampoo bars began.

-Originally most popular among people who love to travel thanks to the fact that there’s no need to worry about potential leaks, spillages or explosions (no one needs a Ross-style shampoo emergency), there’s also the fact that shampoo bars don’t take up much space.
+Originally most popular among people who love to travel thanks to the fact that there’s no need to worry about potential leaks, spillage, or explosions—no one needs a Ross-style shampoo emergency—there’s also the fact that shampoo bars don’t take up much space.
 Plus there’s the added benefit of them being good for both the planet and the environment.

-In fact, it’s actually the eco-friendly reasons that have catapulted them into the limelight, especially now we’re all taking more active steps to protect the world around us.
+In fact, it’s actually the eco-friendly reasons that have catapulted them into the limelight, especially now we’re all embracing sustainable living and are taking more active steps to protect the world around us.
 However, as with everything, there are pros and cons when it comes to shampoo bars, but the question on everybody’s lips is how do they compare to traditional liquid shampoo?
 We’ve looked into the main differences between the two...

 What is a shampoo bar?

 First, it’s important to know what a shampoo bar actually is—and, unsurprisingly, it’s pretty obvious.
 A shampoo bar is a solid version of liquid shampoo and they work in much the same way; instead of squeezing shampoo into the palm of your hand, it’s simply a case of wetting the bar to activate the foam, and then massaging it into damp hair.
 Shampoo bars work to cleanse hair and remove product build-up, and just like regular shampoo, they are available to suit all hair types.

 Are shampoo bars as effective as liquid shampoo?